Frequently Asked Questions

 Yes, if they are constructed with the right design and materials.
 Quality outdoor cushions and pads should be made, inside and out, specifically for outdoor use.
 Even if the material is designed to be outdoors, there are different levels of quality.

 After a soaking rain, it will take some time for a cushion to drain completely.
-With minimal care and cleaning, the average life of our outdoor cushions ranges from 4 to 8 years.
+With minimal care and cleaning, the average life of our outdoor cushions ranges from four to eight years.

 Yes.
 There are different levels of “greenness.”